tjibbevanderlaan/chromeos-filesystem-sftp/docs/code_structure.md

 * Get the fingerprint with [libssh2_hostkey_hash()](http://www.libssh2.org/libssh2_hostkey_hash.html).
 * Get the fingerprint algorithm with [libssh2_session_methods](http://www.libssh2.org/libssh2_session_methods.html).

-Then, the OnHandshakeFinished() of the SftpEventHandler interface is called from the ConnectAndHandshakeImpl() function with the fingerprint and the algorithm.
+Then, the OnHandshakeFinished() of the SftpEventListener interface is called from the ConnectAndHandshakeImpl() function with the fingerprint and the algorithm.
 After confirming the fingerprint by the user, this script starts the following authentication process (for instance, the AuthenticateImpl() function has the processes):

 * Get the authentication type list from the SFTP server with [libssh2_userauth_list()](http://www.libssh2.org/libssh2_userauth_list.html).
 * Check whether the authentication type which the user specified is included in the server's authentication type list.
 If not exists, an exception is thrown.